fusion-jena/JenTab/README.md

     * Approach
     * Manager
 * **Clean Cells**: aims at cells cleaning in terms of, either generic fix (encoding issues and data clean up) or by more specific cleaning based on the column type.
-* T**ype Prediction**: Classifies the table column into one of 4 types, those with Wikidata equivalence (QUANTITY, STRING, DATE and OBJECT)
+* **Type Prediction**: Classifies the table column into one of 4 types, those with Wikidata equivalence (QUANTITY, STRING, DATE and OBJECT)
     * OBJECT is our most important type, we look for cells annotation mappings for this type.
 * **Lookup** & **Endpoint**: are proxies for the publicly available Wikidata lookup and endpoint.
 There, we perform our fuzzy search and SPARQL queries.
 * **Generic Strategy**: pre-computed service, our primary solution handling miss-spellings.